I read you're merging with another company. Can you give me more details?

 Where will KCETLink be based?

-We will be headquartered in Burbank, CA at The Pointe with offices in San Francisco, CA and New York, NY.
+We will be headquartered in Burbank, CA at The Pointe with offices in San Francisco, CA.

 Does this mean you're going out of business?

 Not at all.
-This deal fits perfectly with the three-year plan we laid out from when we left PBS.
-We are now in year two of independence, and as planned, we have rid ourselves of debt and relocated to a state of the art facility -- on schedule -- that allowed us to develop a sound infrastructure to build capacity and produce new shows.
+We have relocated to a state of the art facility that allowed us to develop a sound infrastructure to build capacity and produce new shows.

 With the merger, we see many synergies that will allow us to run a smarter, further-reaching and more efficient media company and at the same time, build capacity.